+Explosive data growth has increased the complexity of government agencies attempting to detect fraud waste in abuse, while also efficiently accomplishing their missions.
 One federal agency with a large pool of beneficiaries turned to Apache Hadoop and the Hortonworks Data Platform to discover fraudulent claims for benefits.
 The implementation reduced ETL processing from 9 hours to 1 hour, which allowed them to create new data models around fraud, waste and abuse.
-After speeding the ETL process, the agency used that efficiency to triple the data included in its daily processing.
+After significantly increasing the efficiency of their ETL process, the agency used the surplus processing time and resources to triple the data included in its daily processing.
 Because Hadoop is a “schema on read” system, rather than the traditional “schema on load” platform, the agency now plans to search additional legacy systems and include more upstream contextual data (such as social media and online content) in its analysis.
-All of this will make it easier to identify and stop fraud, waste and abuse.
+All of this will make it easier to identify and stop fraud, waste, and abuse.

 With the continuing trend of the connected world and requisite big data needs comes big obstacles and even bigger opportunities.
 City, Local, and State Governments are challenged with establishing and managing an infrastructure built for connected technologies in an ‘Internet of Anything’ environment.
 These connected devices (sensors, smart meters, medical devices, road telemetry devices, fleet management sensors, emergency response devices, etc) will generate vast amounts of data that need to be processed in real-time to provide valuable insights and actionable intelligence.
 Additionally, storage and access of this data can provide historical insights and predictive analytics.